CAMES-Engineering/CAMES-Engineering.github.io/content/posts/cherrykeyboard.md

 Right now we have designed two different keyboards.
 A Logic Keyboard which is a regular stationary keyboard, and a Cherry Keyboard which is slightly smaller and will be easier to take with you on the go.

-The Logic Keyboard can be found via this link.
+The Logic Keyboard can be found via this link [logic keyboard](https://cames-engineering.github.io/posts/logickeyboard/).
 {{< figure src="/img/cherrykeyboard/Cherry1.jpg" title=" " >}}
 {{< figure src="/img/cherrykeyboard/Cherry2.jpg" title=" " >}}